cecrevier/Voip.ms_SIP-SMS_Queue_FreePBX/README.md

-While using the SIP SMS configuration from your documentation: https://wiki.voip.ms/article/SIP/SMS_with_FreePBX
+While using the SIP SMS configuration from this documentation: https://wiki.voip.ms/article/SIP/SMS_with_FreePBX

 I noticed that if the SIP endpoint (UE) is not registered when the SMS arrives, Asterisk attempts the MessageSend() but the message is not delivered.